nick-redwill/LiveLockScreen/README.md

 If you're looking for more advanced lock screen or desktop customization, you may want to explore alternative extensions or check out some forks of this project.

-## Important notice

-Up until version **4.0.0**, the extension relied solely on GStreamer for video playback.
-Starting from that version, MPV is the main and recommended playback backend.

-GStreamer remains available as a fallback for now (you can force its use in the Debug section), but the end goal is to remove it from the extension entirely.

-More info about the reasoning behind this decision can be found in issue #25.

-If you experience problems or bugs with MPV playback, please feel free to report them.

 ## Features

 - 🖼️ Play photos from a selected folder (recursive scan)